iarovyi/SimpleJs/README.md

 Event namespaces
 -------------------------
 Javascript benefit from usage of anonymous functions and mostly it's not convinient to keep rererence to subscrbed method that why jQuery has such a feature as event namespace.
-With SimpleJs can trigger or remove handlers not only for some event but also we can do it to some subset of handlers of some event.
+With SimpleJs we can trigger or remove handlers not only for some event but also we can do it to some subset of handlers of some event.
 Namespases can be many-level nested.

 ```